patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/design-with-sketch.md

 source: Design-with-Sketch
 ---

 **Note:** We have migrated to Figma and no longer maintain or update our Sketch design kits.
 We strongly advise you to migrate to Figma and use the updated PatternFly design kit.
-If you still use Sketch, you can refer to this guide, but know that it is no longer being updated.
+If you still use Sketch, you can refer to this guide, but it is no longer being updated.

 ## Sketch design kit